Welcome to the nanoengineering research group at Binghamton University

 2023/11/30: BingUNews spotlights our latest patent that has now been commercialized by the Canadian venture firm TandemLaunch and its spin-off company Soundskrit: "Thinner than hair, stronger than steel — and able to hear?
 How spider silk research led to a new kind of microphone".

-2022: Our work "Outsourced hearing in an orb-weaving spider that uses its web as an auditory sensor" is featured by Scientific American, The Washington Post, Cornell News, Binghamton News, etc.
+2022: Our work "Outsourced hearing in an orb-weaving spider that uses its web as an auditory sensor" is featured by Scientific American, The New York Times, The Washington Post, Cornell News, and Binghamton News, etc.